The Online Collaboration module covers the main concepts and skills needed to collaborate online using web-based tools and services.

 Develop the skills needed to collaborate with others using online collaboration tools.

 |Using online collaborative tools||

-- Developed with input from computer users, subject matter experts, and practising computer professionals from all over the world.
-This process ensures the relevance and range of module content.
+- ICDL modules are developed with input from computer users, subject matter experts, and practising professionals from all over the world.

 The detailed syllabus for the Online Collaboration module is publicly available, so that there is complete clarity about what is covered.